China 23: The Shang, Invaders or Indigenous?

 Evidence overwhelming

 The evidence seemed overwhelming.
-The early Shang finds, at a later stage in their development, showed striking similarities with the Middle Eastern cultures.
+The early Shang finds, at a later stage in their development, showed striking similarities with Middle Eastern cultures.
 They had the same bronze military technology based upon chariots and bronze weaponry.

 Intertwined serpent definitely an import to China from West